 In 2007, Shaffer reincarnated The Why Store with an exciting new album called VIM.
 Produced by Rusty Anderson, Paul McCartney’s long time guitarist, VIM showcases Chris’s passionate songwriting and refreshingly edgy vocal ability.
 “It was a magical experience, definitely the best thing I’ve ever done,” says Shaffer.

-In 2016, The Why Store released a Live album Live at the Slippery Noodle featuring “Everybody” and SIX previously unreleased tracks available at shows, their website, CD Baby or iTunes.
+In 2016, The Why Store released a Live album Live at the Slippery Noodle featuring “Everybody” and SIX previously unreleased tracks available at shows, their website, Spotify or iTunes.

 Once again … The Why Store is officially, open for business…